TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 }
 ```

+##### Testing Retries

-Additionally, when `ExecutionStrategyOptions.RetryOnOptimisticConcurrencyFailure` is used, the retry behavior can be easily tested with integration tests.
+Additionally, when `ExecutionStrategyOptions.RetryOnOptimisticConcurrencyFailure` is used, the retry behavior can be tested with integration tests.
+Doing so is recommended, since retries are more prone to bugs.

 ```cs
 // Run once with false and once with true